Code-Institute-Submissions/savasana_yoga/README.md

 I have also created a footer, which allows for quick navigation via a basic site map.
 I have also populated the footer with social media links, and a search bar to quickly search for yoga classes.

 As there are a number of pages in this website, I have provided a summary of each page in the 'Features' section below.

+## Skeleton

+All wireframes were created using Balsamiq.